metamn/react/content/blog/designing-with-storybook/index.md

 ![That button!](./lynx-button.png)

-After creating my style still the result was not good enough, so I've created a third variant.
+After creating *my style* ...

 ![My style](./lynx-my-style.png)

+... still the result was not good enough, so I've created a third variant.

 ![I don't know who's style!](./lynx-5b.png)

 I wish I had Storybook at design time.
 Now all my work would be nicely cataloged, documented, buttons would stick together with other buttons, fonts in the same way, color schemes with another colors schemes, and in plus I would have live all those variations I have now only as screenshoots somewhere on my hard drive.

+A variant on red:

 ![The last variant in red](./lynx-5b-red.png)